-Once you finish the VPS resources verification, let's see how can we Remote Desktop to VPS from various Operating systesms.
-You can refer to our guidelines for the operating systems like Windows, Mac and Linux.
-If you are using any other OS other than these then you can submit a support ticket from your billing area to our Technical team.
+Once you finish the VPS resources verification, let's see how we can Remote Desktop to VPS from various operating systems.
+You can refer to our guidelines for operating systems like Windows, Mac, and Linux.
+If you are using any OS other than these, then you can submit a support ticket from your billing area to our Technical Team.

-Once you logged into WebsitePanel, follow our Master Guideline.
-It is specially prepared for the WebsitePanel beginners.
-This single guideline teaches you how to add customers, their hosting plans, domains, websites, FTP accounts, MySQL/MSSQL databases, Email accounts, etc..
+Once you have logged into WebsitePanel, follow our Master Guideline.
+It is specially prepared for the WebsitePanel beginner.
+This single guideline teaches you how to add customers, their hosting plans, domains, websites, FTP accounts, MySQL/MSSQL databases, email accounts, etc.

-There is no need to follow this Master guideline everytime when you would like to manage all these services individually.
-For Example, if you just want to add a domain/website, you do not need to follow each steps mentioned in this Master Guideline.
-Let's understand the entire flow to manage individual service with in a precised way:
+There is no need to follow this Master Guideline each and every time when you would like to manage all these services individually.
+For example, if you just want to add a domain/website, you do not need to follow each of the steps mentioned in the Master Guideline.
+Let's understand how the entire flow of managing individual services precisely works:

 (3.1) Domain and Website Management

-The next step would be uploading web contents on server.
-In order to upload web contents through FTP, refer to our FTP client tutorials.
-This set of articles provide you step by step guidance on how to connect with FTP server through most popular FTP client applications like FileZilla.
-You just need to choose your desired FTP client and proceed accordingly.
+The next step will be uploading web content to the server.
+In order to upload web content through FTP, refer to our FTP client tutorials.
+This set of articles provides step-by-step guidance on connecting with the FTP server through the most popular FTP client applications like FileZilla.
+All you need to do is choose your desired FTP client and proceed accordingly.

 (3.3) Database Management

-So far, we belive that you have verified VPS login details, VPS Resources, created domains, websites, databases, etc. from WebsitePanel.
-Now the little tricky part comes; i.e. DNS Management.
-DNS management is not a kind of rocket science.
-It is easy; if you strictly follow its methodology.
-Since, you have purchased the Windows VPS, the first thing will come into your mind; "How do I point my website to my VPS".
-Well, there are 2 ways to accomplish it,-
+(4) DNS (Nameservers) ManagementIt’s safe to assume you have successfully verified VPS login details and VPS resources, created domains, websites, databases, etc., from WebsitePanel.
+Now the little tricky part comes, i.e. DNS Management.
+DNS Management is not rocket science; it is relatively easy – if you strictly follow its methodology.
+Since you have purchased Windows VPS, you will most likely have been asking: "How do I point my website to my VPS?"
+Well, there are 2 ways to accomplish it: